-To thoroughly explore Virginia's history and cultural heritage, follow a Heritage Trail.
+The best way to experience all that Virginia has to offer is exploring one of our many themed trails.
+Explore more than 400 years of Virginia's rich history by following a Heritage Trail.
 If you enjoy hiking and watching wildlife, try a Nature Trail.
 More than 800 miles of United States Bicycle Routes 1 and 76, as well as the Virginia Capital Trail, are included in our Biking Trails.
 Finally, those seeking the fruit of the vine will certainly enjoy one our Wine Trails.

 Enjoy several local trails pertaining to individual battles, such as Hunter's Raid and the Wilson-Kautz Raid.